mirkenstein/cb-pt-demo/N1QL_EXPLORE.md

 WHERE  t.billing_code = 'J1700'
 AND meta(t2).id LIKE 'key::PS1-50_C2%'
 ```
 We get `871 304` providers.
-If we compute uniq `COUNT(DISTINCT npi)` then the numnber of providers is slightly lower 642956
+If we compute uniq `COUNT(DISTINCT npi)` then the number of providers is slightly lower 642956